linpengcheng/PurefunctionPipelineDataflow/README.md

 #### Overview of the model

+If you understand that software is a factory that produces data, then you can understand the warehouse/workshop model, understand the separation of production lines (pure functions, pipelines, workshop) and production materials (data), and continuous production on the production line forms a data flow.

 The basic principle of the system is similar to an in-memory database system. like  the in-memory database, all tasks of the system are completed by scheduling stored procedure (workshop),
 and all side effects (similar to persistence, distributed, etc.) are completed by the in-memory database.